Posted by Dr. Julian De Silva | April 28th, 2022

 L-glutamine is an amino acid that is also known as glutamine.
 Amino acids are chemicals that help the human body produce protein for nutrition.
 They can be found in protein-rich foods originating from plants and animals.
 Protein is, therefore, a nutrient essential for good health.

-The most prevalent amino acid present in muscle tissue is L-glutamine.
-It increases accessible nitrogen, which aids in the metabolic response to damage and protein production.
+The most prevalent amino acid is L-glutamine.
+It increases accessible nitrogen, which helps repair damage and produce protein.